 - Associate in Applied Science degrees, diplomas and certificates prepare you to enter a career right away.
-You can see our complete list of available programs listed A to Z, by division, by industry or by location.
+You can see our complete list of available programs listed A to Z or by division.

 College in High School programs are for high school students who want to earn college credits by taking courses at Forsyth Tech.